Legal Mushrooms in the US: 2026 Guide to What's Allowed

 ShroomSpy's marketplace model lets you compare vendors side by side, and every listing shows whether the seller provides third-party testing documentation.

 The legal mushroom landscape is broader than most people realize and narrower than some online sellers pretend.
 Culinary and functional mushrooms are unambiguously legal and have decades or millennia of human use behind them.
 Amanita muscaria is federally unregulated and legal in 49 states, with real psychoactive effects, real preparation considerations, and real risks if you trust the wrong vendor.
 Psilocybin mushrooms remain federally illegal with a growing list of state and local exceptions that don't extend to interstate commerce.
-Knowing which category any given product sits in, and demanding documented third-party testing for anything you put in your body, is the difference between an informed purchase and a regrettable one.
-None of this constitutes legal advice, so confirm your state's current rules before buying.
+Knowing which category any given product falls into, and demanding documented third-party testing for anything you put in your body, is the difference between an informed purchase and a regrettable one.
+None of this is legal advice, so confirm your state's current rules before buying.

 Frequently Asked Questions

-Psilocybin mushrooms are federally illegal but have been decriminalized or legalized for therapeutic use in Oregon, Colorado, and several cities including Denver, Oakland, Santa Cruz, Seattle, Somerville, Cambridge, Detroit, and Washington D.C.
-Oregon and Colorado now operate state-licensed Healing Centers.
+Are magic mushrooms legal anywhere in the US?
+Psilocybin mushrooms are federally illegal but have been decriminalized or legalized for therapeutic use in several jurisdictions.
+Oregon and Colorado operate state-licensed Healing Centers.
+New Mexico, New Jersey, South Dakota, and Connecticut have passed therapy-focused legislation.
+Decriminalized cities include Denver, Oakland, Santa Cruz, Seattle, Somerville, Cambridge, Detroit, Washington D.C., Olympia, Tacoma, and King County (Washington).
 None of these frameworks permit unrestricted commercial sale or interstate shipping.
+For state-specific deep dives, see our Oregon, California, and New York guides.

-Yes.
-As of February 2026, Amanita muscaria, muscimol, and ibotenic acid are not regulated or banned in any US state or the District of Columbia, with the single exception of Louisiana.
-Texas considered banning it in 2025 but those bills failed.
-Confirm current local laws before ordering, since the regulatory picture is shifting.
+Is Amanita muscaria actually legal to buy online?
+Yes, in 49 states.
+As of early 2026, Amanita muscaria, muscimol, and ibotenic acid are not regulated or banned in any US state or the District of Columbia, with the single exception of Louisiana.
+Texas considered banning it in 2025 and those bills failed.
+The FDA has classified it as an unauthorized food additive at the federal level, which is why most reputable vendors sell it as a dietary supplement rather than as conventional food.
+Always confirm current local laws before ordering.

-They contain different compounds and produce different experiences.
+What's the difference between Amanita muscaria and psilocybin mushrooms?
+They contain different compounds and produce completely different experiences.
 Amanita contains muscimol and ibotenic acid, which act on GABA receptors and produce sedative, dream-like effects.
 Psilocybin mushrooms produce psilocybin and psilocin, which act on serotonin receptors and produce classical psychedelic effects with visual and cognitive shifts.
 The two are not interchangeable, and neither substitutes for the other.
+Our muscimol vs ibotenic acid post covers the chemistry in detail.

+Are mushroom spores legal to own?
 Psilocybin-producing mushroom spores are legal in 47 US states because spores don't contain psilocybin until they germinate.
 California, Georgia, and Idaho are the three exceptions where spores are explicitly criminalized.
 Spores are typically sold for microscopy and taxonomic study.
+See our mushroom spores legality guide for the full breakdown.

+What happened with Diamond Shruumz?
 Diamond Shruumz was a brand of mushroom edibles sold as legal microdose products.
-In 2024, the products were linked to 180 illnesses across 34 states, including 73 hospitalizations and three potentially associated deaths.
+In 2024, the products were linked to 180 illnesses across 34 states, including 73 hospitalizations and three associated deaths.
 FDA testing found the products contained the Schedule I substance psilocin, the prescription drug pregabalin, kavalactones, and inconsistent levels of muscimol.
 The brand was recalled in June 2024.
 The case is the clearest argument anywhere for buying only from vendors with third-party lab testing.